joocer/danvers/README.md

 This allows you to maintain versions of data files so you can ensure code and models run consistently when datasets may change.

-The version is only updated if the file is different to the most recent version.
-This allows infrequently updated data sets to be more easily maintained - if it's new, Danvers will keep a copy, if it hasn't changed it will keep its current version.
+The version is only updated if the new file is different to the most recent version.
+This allows infrequently updated data sets to be more easily maintained - if it's new, Danvers will keep a copy, if it hasn't changed, it will ignore and keep its current version.

 Danvers has no dependencies, just what comes with Python.